BuildingBlockEmory/api/README.md

 The api will be running at http://localhost:8000/.
 The current version has three routes.
 You can use [Postman](https://www.postman.com/downloads/) to test the routes.

+### Updated December 5th
+I have added the challenge API.
+You can perform "get, insert, update, and delete" operations at http://localhost:8000/api/challenges/.
+For example, if you want to add one challenge into the database, perform a post request on http://localhost:8000/api/challenges/insertOne.

 ### Create a user
 We use "post" request at http://localhost:8000/api/users/.
 ```